Considering a tattoo and looking for ideas? Here are some cool, timeless subjects, styles, and inspiration for guys to start the process.

 Keep in mind, tattoos are personal, symbolic, and only you have to live with it.
 When you carry a piece of body art through life, you’ll often forget it’s there.
 The last thing we want is for you to look down, remember, and regret (you’ll have plenty of other things to regret in life).

 We’re here for the guy who doesn’t know where to start and can’t make up his mind.
 Get the creative wheels moving before picking the first tribal sleeve you see on Instagram.
-If this is your first tattoo, check our tips before you reach out to an artist.
+If this is your first time, you should take a look at the best tattoo artists on Instagram for the right inspiration.

 Timeless, handsome tattoos for guys include: